 In this section

-Grades BBB to include Chemistry and 1 other science subject from Physics, Mathematics, Biology or Information Technology, Applied Science double award.
+Grades BBB to include Chemistry and 1 other science subject from Physics, Maths, Biology, IT or Applied Science double award.

 Pass overall BTEC Extended Diploma in Applied Science with DDM to include at least 9 distinctions and to include distinction in the following units: